Anmsni/Little-Dungeon-Game/README.md

 # Little-Dungeon-Game
-This is a game made in python with no visuals.
+This is a game made in python with no visuals, with some... odd code.

 # Installing
 Download the `.py` file